Salt has been used as a home remedy for various ailments, including cold sores.

 They can provide you with the most accurate information and recommendations based on your specific situation.

-They may help dry out cold sores and provide temporary relief, but they are not a cure.
+Salt and salt water may help dry out cold sores and provide temporary relief, but their effectiveness varies from person to person and they are not a cure.

 Using Lysine Cream or Lysine Lip Balm

 For an effective treatment option, we recommend the Cold Sore Cream with Lysine, Day & Night Relief Combo Pack from Curoxen.
 Unlike salt, which primarily acts as a desiccant to dry out cold sores, lysine works by inhibiting the replication of the herpes simplex virus, which causes cold sores.
 Lysine is an essential amino acid that can help reduce the frequency and severity of outbreaks.
 Additionally, the Curoxen cream contains other beneficial ingredients like Arnica, Lemon Balm, and Olive Extract, which help soothe the skin, reduce inflammation, and promote faster healing.
-Lysine is an essential amino acid that plays a crucial role in managing cold sores.
+Lysine is an essential amino acid that plays a key role in managing cold sores.
 It works by inhibiting the replication of the herpes simplex virus (HSV-1), which causes cold sores.
 By reducing the amount of arginine, an amino acid that promotes viral growth, lysine effectively slows down the outbreak and helps the cold sore heal faster.
 Using a lysine-based cream or lip balm can provide comprehensive relief and management for cold sores, making it a more effective and holistic option compared to salt.

 Fast-acting, multi-symptom cold sore ointment for relief of lips, nose, and other affected areas; contains Arnica, Lemon Balm, and Olive Extract, enhanced with Lysine for maximum protection.